The sociopathic stare is a chilling gaze that can unsettle anyone.

 A sociopathic stare can signal hostility and aggression.
 Recognizing this behavior and taking it seriously is vital.

-If someone is staring at you in a threatening manner, they might be trying to intimidate you or convey that they pose a danger.
+If someone is staring at you threateningly, they might be trying to intimidate you or convey that they pose a danger.

 Don’t underestimate this stare.